 The Greenbelt Plan recognizes that infrastructure is important to Ontarians’ economic well-being, human health, and quality of life.
 The Bradford Bypass transportation corridor will put people to work, help Ontario’s businesses remain competitive in an increasingly global marketplace, and make it easier for people to move around the GGH for work or leisure.

-As part of the Preliminary Design, the project team will carefully consider all impacts and will continue to work with environmental agencies, municipalities and other concerned stakeholders to identify principles and recommendations for mitigating the impacts of placing new or expanded provincial highways within areas of the Greenbelt.
+As part of the Bradford Bypass Project, the Project Team will carefully consider all impacts and will continue to work with environmental agencies, municipalities and other concerned stakeholders to identify principles and recommendations for mitigating the impacts of placing new or expanded provincial highways within areas of the Greenbelt.

-The project team will be consulting with the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), the Ontario Federation of Agriculture (OFA), as well as local farming communities throughout the Preliminary Design phase, and will be undertaking an Agricultural Impact Assessment (or equivalent study) in accordance with OMAFRA requirements.
+The Project Team will be consulting with the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), the Ontario Federation of Agriculture (OFA), as well as local farming communities throughout the Preliminary Design stage, and will be undertaking an Agricultural Impact Assessment (or equivalent study) in accordance with OMAFRA requirements.
 This assessment will identify potential impacts to farmlands and agricultural operations.
-Further mitigation, compensation and/or enhancement measures related to agriculture are being considered during the preliminary design phase of the study in consultation with stakeholders.
+Further mitigation, compensation and/or enhancement measures related to agriculture are being considered during the Preliminary Design stage of the study in consultation with stakeholders.